NarsilDev/digital-ocean-articles/kubernetes-security.md

 	- An SSH key pair installed.
 If you haven't used SSH keys before, you can learn how to set them up by following  [this explanation of how to set up SSH keys on your local machine](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#generating-and-working-with-ssh-keys).
 	- Ansible installed.
 You can follow the "Step 1 - Installing Ansible" section in  [How to Install and Configure Ansible on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-16-04)  to install Ansible.
 	- Kubernetes command line tools `kubectl` and `kubeadm` installed.
 You can follow the "Step 3 - Installing Kubernetes' Dependencies" section in [How To Create a Kubernetes 1.10 Cluster Using Kubeadm on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-ubuntu-16-04#step-3-%E2%80%94-installing-kubernetes'-dependencies) to install the software omitting the `kubelet` section in the playbook.
 * Two servers running Ubuntu 16.04 with at least 2GB RAM.
 You should be able to SSH into each server as the root user with your SSH key pair.
+This guide designated one server as **master** and the other as **worker** during hostname assignement.
-*
+* A Kubernetes 1.11 Cluster installed in the servers.
+You can follow steps from one to six of the guide [How To Create a Kubernetes 1.10 Cluster Using Kubeadm on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-ubuntu-16-04).
+However, during "Step 4 — Setting Up the Master Node" you will need using [Calico](https://www.projectcalico.org/) CNI provider instead of [Flannel](https://github.com/coreos/flannel).
 * Familiarity with Ansible playbooks.
-For review, check out  [Configuration Management 101: Writing Ansible Playbooks](https://www.digitalocean.com/community/tutorials/configuration-management-101-writing-ansible-playbooks).
+For review, check out  [Configuration Management 101: Writing Ansible Playbooks] (https://www.digitalocean.com/community/tutorials/configuration-management-101-writing-ansible-playbooks).
 * Knowledge of how to launch a container from a Docker image.
 Look at "Step 5 — Running a Docker Container" in  [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04#step-5-%E2%80%94-running-a-docker-container)  if you need a refresher.